 Seattle Art Museum is one museum on three distinct sites; namely, Seattle Art Museum downtown, Seattle Asian Art Museum at Volunteer Park, and the Olympic Sculpture Park on the downtown waterfront.
-It is where an association between art and life can be said to have been established.
+It is an established association between art and life.
 It is where pieces of art reflect the art of living through brilliant portrayals of life.

 The collection with the Art Institute and the artworks donated by the Fullers formed a major portion of this museum's collection.
 Fuller assumed the position of museum director.
 He never took a penny for his service.
 In 1991, the art collection in the Art Deco building was moved to a newly built Seattle Art Museum building located in downtown Seattle.